csniper-patrick/slurm-lab/README.md

 * build with x11

 ## Known Issues
-* Jupyter Notebook is not able to use `module` command in Debian 12 container.
+* Jupyter Notebook is not able to use the `module` command in Debian 12 container.